 This year we are partnered with Amherst College to host the first-ever Diversity Career Day on October 21, 2020.
 The day kicked off with a Meetup (job fair) which included a 61 employers seeking to hire talented diverse students.
 They shared which type of students they are looking for but more importantly what are some current diversity and inclusion practices they have at their organizations.

-Create a Change Challenge 2020: Racial Justice & Social Impact Initiative
+Create a Change Challenge 2021: Racial Justice Idea Sprint

 Students are being asked to bring their innovative ideas, passion, and energy to address systemic racism as part of a Social Entrepreneurship Initiative with the ‘68 Center for Career Exploration and The Davis Center.
 They learned and used the Entrepreneurial method to develop solutions in teams to provide prescriptions to address systemic racism, including racial injustice and social inequities.

 From LUMA Partners… “The Black LUMAscape features Black-owned businesses in LUMA’s focus areas at the intersection of media, marketing and technology.
 This chart can be used as a reference for those wishing to diversify their business dealings with these companies.
 For a list of the companies’ website link outs, access the PDF.”